 To assist customers who are deaf, hard of hearing, or speech-impaired and who use Text Telephones (TTYs), Chevrolet has TTY equipment available at its Customer Assistance Center.
 Any TTY user can communicate with Chevrolet by dialing: 1-800-833-CHEV (2438).
 (TTY users in Canada can dial 1-800-263-3830.)

 Customer Assistance Offices

 Chevrolet encourages customers to call the toll-free number for assistance.
-If a U.S. customer wishes to write to Chevrolet, the letter should be addressed to Chevrolet's Customer Assistance Center.
+However, if a customer wishes to write or e-mail Chevrolet, refer to the addresses below.

 United States - Customer Assistance